 |Balance transfer offer||Other perks|

-Comes with cell phone protection and roadside dispatch
+Comes with cell phone protection against damage or theft and roadside dispatch

 Comes with cell phone protection and a free credit score

 |BankAmericard® credit card||0% intro APR for 21 billing cycles on purchases and balance transfers made within the first 60 days, followed by a variable APR of 14.24% to 24.24%||No annual fee

 |Citi® Diamond Preferred® Card||0% intro APR on balance transfers for 21 months and purchases for 12 months, both followed by a variable APR of 15.99% to 25.99%||No annual fee|

 |Citi® Double Cash Card||0% intro APR on balance transfers for 18 months, followed by a variable APR of 16.24% to 26.24%||No annual fee

 Earn 2% cash back on everything—1% when you make a purchase and another 1% when you pay it off